apostrophecms/docs/docs/reference/module-api/module-overview.md

 | [`fields`](#fields) | Object | Yes | Configure doc type fields | Doc, Widget |
 | [`filters`](#filters) | Object | Yes | Configure piece type filters | Piece |
 | [`columns`](#columns) | Object | Yes | Configure piece type manager columns | Piece |

+### "Cascading" settings

+Many Apostrophe module sections are structured as objects with `add`, `remove` and (sometimes), `group` properties.
+This pattern allows these settings to "cascade" from the base classes through to project level classes.
+The subsections help Apostrophe manage inherited options without requiring those inherited options to be re-declared by developers.

+If new setting options are needed, they go in `add`.
+If base class setting options are no longer wanted, they go in `remove`.
+And in some cases where grouping happens in the interface, they can be organized in `group`.

 ### `extend`